v-pun215/chocoboy/README.md

 - Does not support audio yet
 - Joypad works (as far as tested)
 - Does not support saving yet
+- Not every game works, mostly because of MBC.

 ## Technicals
 - I used SDL2 to display the framebuffer on screen.